Nadira3/alx-first-attempt/README.md

-This is a readme file containing scripts for C programming language
+this a readme file for my C language project